Italy (Renaissance tradition); global practice · c. 1400s–present

 Today, the sketch aesthetic has experienced a revival through digital tools.
 Apps like Procreate and concepts in UX wireframing have brought sketch aesthetics into software design.
 The visible construction lines and tonal hatching that define the sketch style signal process, thinking, and authenticity — qualities increasingly valued in a world of polished digital perfection.

-Key Sketch Artists
+Key Sketch artists

 Ld